 For further information, please contact the Pathology Quality team at ICHCemail@example.com

-NWL Pathology integrates with a variety of clinical systems for reporting purposes, including those OCS systems listed above, via HL-7 messaging, PMIP / Edifact GP Messaging, ODBC and file transfer.
+NWLP integrates with a variety of clinical systems for reporting purposes, including those OCS systems listed above, via HL-7 messaging, PMIP / Edifact GP Messaging, ODBC and file transfer.
 NWL Pathology also maintains a Microsoft SQL Server 2008 R2 Data Warehouse for management and financial reporting.
-To facilitate HL-7 messaging NWL Pathology maintains an integration engine (Sunquest Application Manager – SAM) that provides a unified view to the outside world of the various Pathology applications and allows a local level of message translation and transformation.
+To facilitate HL-7 messaging NWL Pathology maintains an integration engine (Sunquest Application Manager – SAM) that provides a unified view to the outside world of the various pathology applications and allows a local level of message translation and transformation.